MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/migrate-data.md

  1. On the **Enter credentials** page, type admin credentials that work on the destination servers you want to migrate to, and then select **Next**.
  1. On the **Add a destination device and mappings** page, the first source device is listed.
 Type the name of the server you want to migrate this server to and then select **Scan device**.
- 1. Map the source volumes to destination volumes, clear the **Include** checkbox for any shares you don't want to transfer, and then select **Next**.
+ 1. Map the source volumes to destination volumes, clear the **Include** checkbox for any shares you don't want to transfer (including any administrative shares located in the Windows system folder), and then select **Next**.
     ![Screenshot showing a source server and its volumes and shares and where they'll be transferred to on the destination](media/migrate/transfer.png)
      **Figure 2: A source server and where its storage will be transferred to**
  1. Add a destination device and mappings for any more source servers, and then select **Next**.